fortrabbit/help/docs/504-errors.md

 ### Poorly performing database queries

+Most common cause of individual downtime are slow database queries.
+A MySQL query might work in a testing environment, but not in production at a certain point of traffic and more data.

 Your App might be making MySQL database queries that are too heavy.
 MySQL queries can be CPU intensive and long running.
 Sometimes this is a technical requirement, often this is unawareness on the part of the developer.

 Review your code for inefficient queries.
 If unsure consult a senior colleague or use a profiler like [Blackfire](/blackfire) to find the bottlenecks.
 Refactor your query design to write better performing MySQL queries or even rethink your data model.
 Caching certain database results can be another tactic after refactoring.

 ### Too many database queries

 Your App might be making too many database queries.
 This issue is similar to the one above.
 Sometimes too many and poorly written MySQL queries come in tandem.
 In Craft CMS for example it's easy to write a lot of queries.

 Review your code and see if you can avoid or optimize queries.

 ### Image transforms with ImageMagick